-In general, it’s a good idea to have representation during divorce.
+In general, it’s a good idea to have representation during a divorce.
+The process often gets twisted in short order and having a professional to guide usually you saves time, money, and hassle.
 That said, it’s also important to trust your divorce attorney.
 But what happens if you don’t?
 What can you do if you disagree with your lawyer?

 Listen to the Call Below: